Persola/visualize-generalized-means/README.md

 ![Standard equations for the arithmetic, geometric, and harmonic means](./images/means_equations/pythagorean_means_labeled.png)
 <sub>The Pythagorean means. 𝑎 is a tuple/array/list. 𝑛 is the length of 𝑎. ([∑ notation](https://en.wikipedia.org/wiki/Summation#Capital-sigma_notation)) ([∏ notation](https://en.wikipedia.org/wiki/Multiplication#Capital_pi_notation))</sub>

 The __arithmetic mean__ is what people are usually talking about when they say “average”.
-By far the most widely used, it’s simple to calculate.
-You sum the parts, then divide by how many there were.
+By far the most widely used, it’s simple to calculate: you sum the parts, then divide by how many there were.

 The __geometric mean__ has the same procedure but different operations.
 You _multiply_ the parts, then take the _root_ corresponding to how many there were.
 The geometric mean is often used when finding the mean of data which are measured in different units.

 The __harmonic mean__ is the arithmetic mean with two extra steps.
 First, find the multiplicative inverse of each number (for _x_, that’s 1 ÷ _x_, or _x_ ⁻¹).
 Then sum and divide those inverses like you would for the arithmetic mean.
 Then, take the inverse again.
 The harmonic mean is used to calculate [F₁ score](https://en.wikipedia.org/wiki/F1_score).

-To my eye, all the exponents jammed into the harmonic mean made it seem uglier than the other two.
-But as we’ll see, it’s exactly that exponentiation that will help unify our understanding of all three.
+Looking at the equations, I always thought the harmonic mean seemed less elegant than the other two, with all those exponents jammed in there.
+But as we’ll see, it’s exactly that exponentiation that will end up unifying our understanding of all three means.

-#### A Gripping Plot
+### A Gripping Plot

 ![Plot of the value of the arithmetic mean for numbers between 0 and 4](./images/special_case_plots/arithmetic_continuous_all_labels.png)